ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

-\emph{\textbf{Hover Buttons}}: Variations are represented using AB Hover Buttons that are dynamically placed above the active AB Component.
-Users can hover over each button to reveal the corresponding variation in the context of the surrounding passage (Figure \ref{fig:hover_buttons}, Parts 4 and 5).
-Moving the cursor away from the AB Hover Button reverts the AB Component back to the selected variation, allowing users to quickly compare between the selected and the hovered variation.
-Users can click on the Hover Button to select the variation and edit them in place, or discard it by clicking on the trash icon (Figure \ref{fig:hover_buttons}, Part 6).
+Variations are represented using buttons residing within a Popup Toolbar placed above the active Variation Field.
+The Popup Toolbar dynamically moves with the text caret, and users can peek at different variations by hovering over the corresponding buttons to view them in the context of the surrounding passage (Figure \ref{fig:hover_buttons}, Parts 4 and 5).
+Moving the cursor away from a toolbar button reverts the Variation Field back to the selected variation, allowing users to quickly compare between the selected and the hovered variations.
+Users can click on a button to select the variation and edit them in place, or discard it by clicking on the trash icon (Figure \ref{fig:hover_buttons}, Part 6).